-This proposed regulation will implement existing federal mine safety requirements for the surface areas of underground mine sites, thus ensuring the continued protection of persons in and about the surface areas of underground mines.
-As a result of this proposed regulation, the Department will acquire the independent regulatory authority to enforce many of the federal MSHA requirements under 30 CFR Part 77.
+This proposed regulation incorporates recently published federal mine safety requirements regarding certain continuous mining machines.
+As a result of this proposed regulation, the Department will acquire the independent regulatory authority to enforce the federal MSHA requirements under 30 CFR Part 75 related to proximity detection systems, thus ensuring the continued protection of persons working with or around these machines.
 Moreover, there is a compelling public interest in ensuring that miners are safe in the workplace.
-While estimating an exact number of individuals who will benefit from this proposal is difficult, miners, their families, mining companies, and others will benefit from safe surface areas of underground mines.
+While estimating an exact number of individuals who will benefit from this rulemaking is difficult, miners, their families, mining companies, and others will benefit from safe surface areas of underground mines.
 As a result of this proposed rulemaking, workplace injuries and deaths will likely decline and safer, more advanced equipment at the surface areas of underground mines may be used.